martin-magakian/Amazing-Cloud-Search/README.md

 Pagination
 ------
-SearchQuery accept parameter Size for the number of result.
+SearchQuery accepts parameter Size for the number of results.
-But also accept a parameter Start who can by use to paginate the result.
+But also accepts a parameter Start which can by used for paginating the results.
-The total number of result is also display in the search result: found.hits.found
+The total number of results is also displayed in the search results: found.hits.found

 Limit top facet result
 ------
-You can only request the top facet as part of the result.
+You can also request the top facet as part of the results.
-Facet object accept a TopResult parameter.
+Facet object accepts a TopResult parameter.
-For exemple we went the top 3 movie genre of our search var genreFacet = new Facet { Name = "genre", TopResult = 2};
+For exemple we want the top 3 movie genres of our search var genreFacet = new Facet { Name = "genre", TopResult = 2};